 Poke holes in the bottom with a fork and let the dough rise for another 15 minutes.
 Preheat the oven to 250 degrees Celsius or 480 degrees Fahrenheit, this type of pie will bake shortly in a very hot oven.

 Divide a small layer of bread crumbs on the bottom of the pie.
 Drain the cherries, reserve the juice and divide the cherries on top of the pie.

-Bake the pie beautiful golden brown in about 10 minutes, depending on your oven.
+Bake the pie in beautiful golden brown for about 10 minutes, depending on your oven.
 Let the pie cool off and create the jelly topping.